Fine chemical: Market size

-In Table 5, the approximately $85 billion fine chemical market is subdivided into major applications according to their relevance, namely, fine chemicals for pharmaceuticals, agrochemicals and specialty chemicals outside life sciences.
+In Table 5, the approximately $85 billion fine chemical market is subdivided into major applications according to their relevance: fine chemicals for pharmaceuticals, agrochemicals, and specialty chemicals outside life sciences.
 Furthermore, a distinction is made between captive (in-house) production and merchant market.
 Pharmaceutical fine chemicals (PFCs) account for two-thirds of the total.
 Out of the PFC value of $55 billion, about $23 billion (~40%) are traded, and $32 billion (~60%) are the production value of the pharma industry's in-house production.
-Within life science products, fine chemicals for agro, and —at a distance— for veterinary drugs follow in importance.
+Within life science products, fine chemicals for agro and veterinary drugs follow in importance.
 The production value for fine chemicals used for specialty chemicals other than pharmaceuticals and agrochemicals is estimated at $15 billion.
-As the leading specialty chemical companies, Akzo Nobel, Dow, DuPont, Evonik, Chemtura and Mitsubishi are backward-integrated, the share of in-house production is estimated at 75%, leaving a merchant market of approximately $5 billion.
+As the leading specialty chemical companies (Akzo Nobel, Dow, DuPont, Evonik, Chemtura and Mitsubishi) are backward-integrated, the share of in-house production is estimated at 75%, leaving a merchant market of approximately $5 billion.

 Target markets

 Pharmaceuticals

-The pharmaceutical industry constitutes the most important customer base for the fine chemical industry (see Table 4).
+The pharmaceutical industry constitutes the most important customer base for the fine chemical industry.
 The largest companies are Pfizer, USA; Roche, Switzerland, GlaxoSmithKline, UK; Sanofi Aventis, France, and Novartis, Switzerland.
 All are active in R&D, manufacturing and marketing.
 Pharmaceuticals containing more than 2000 different active ingredients are in commerce today; a sizable number of them are sourced from the fine chemical industry.
 The industry also has a track record of above-average growth.

-The fine chemical industry has a keen interest in the top-selling or "blockbuster drugs", i.e. those with worldwide annual sales in excess of $1 billion.
+The fine chemical industry has a keen interest in the top-selling or "blockbuster drugs", those with worldwide annual sales in excess of $1 billion.
 Their number has increased steadily, from 27 in 1999 to 51 in 2001, 76 in 2003, and then levelled off.